wisyhambolu/devopswithwisdom/README.md

 ## 📄 License

-All content in this repository is available under the [MIT License](LICENSE).
+All content in this repository is available under the [GPL-3.0 License](LICENSE).
 Feel free to use and adapt the content as needed!

 ---